Zero-Sum Fictitious Play Cannot Converge to a Point: Introduction

 \section{Introduction}

-Fictitious play (FP), introduced by Brown \cite{brown_fp}, is a natural learning process for finding a Nash equilibrium (NE) in a strategic normal-form game.
+Fictitious play (FP), introduced by \citet{brown_fp}, is a natural learning process for finding a Nash equilibrium (NE) in a strategic normal-form game.
 In FP, each player is myopic and chooses its action based solely on the observed history of the opponents’ actions.
 Since each player only needs to keep track of the payoffs of its own actions at each iteration, FP provides a fundamental and flexible learning procedure.

 A line of research has studied which classes of games admit convergence of FP to a NE.
 Such classes are said to have the fictitious play property (FPP).
-Notably, FP converges in zero-sum games~\cite{Robinson}, \(2\times 2\) games~\cite{miyasawa,2by2_geom}, potential games~\cite{potential}, games with identical interests~\cite{identical}, and (nondegenerate) \(2\times n\) games~\cite{2byn_fpp}.
-However, not every game has the FPP; a well-known counterexample was given by Shapley~\cite{shapley_game}.
+Notably, FP converges in zero-sum games~\citep{Robinson}, \(2\times 2\) games~\citep{miyasawa,2by2_geom}, potential games~\citep{potential}, games with identical interests~\citep{identical}, and (nondegenerate) \(2\times n\) games~\citep{2byn_fpp}.
+However, not every game has the FPP; a well-known counterexample was given by \citet{shapley_game}.

-A closer look reveals that the FPP may depend on the specific tie-breaking rule.
-Miyasawa~\cite{miyasawa} showed that \(2\times 2\) games have the FPP under a particular tie-breaking rule.
-However, it was later shown in~\cite{2by2_without} that, under a different tie-breaking rule, FP may fail to converge to a NE in some \(2\times 2\) games.
-The FPP for \(2\times 2\) games independently of the tie-breaking rule was subsequently established in~\cite{identical,2byn_fpp}, under an additional nondegeneracy assumption.
+A closer look reveals that the FPP may depend on the specific tie-breaking rule. \citet{miyasawa} showed that \(2\times 2\) games have the FPP under a particular tie-breaking rule.
+However, it was later shown by \citet{2by2_without} that, under a different tie-breaking rule, FP may fail to converge to a NE in some \(2\times 2\) games.
+The FPP for \(2\times 2\) games independently of the tie-breaking rule was subsequently established by \citet{identical,2byn_fpp}, under an additional nondegeneracy assumption.

 Although the primary focus of FP research is whether FP converges to a NE, a natural question arises when multiple NE exist: which equilibrium does FP learn?
 Does FP learn different equilibria under different tie-breaking rules?
 If so, can we characterize the properties of the equilibria learned under the corresponding tie-breaking rules?
-Motivated by these questions, in this work we investigate the pointwise convergence of FP dynamics in zero-sum games.
-Convergence to the NE set is well established in the zero-sum setting~\cite{Robinson}.
-At the same time, the NE set of a zero-sum game is known to be closed, convex, and hence connected, through its connection to linear programming~\cite{adler,dantzig1951proof}.
+The zero-sum setting is a natural starting point for these questions: recall that convergence to the NE set is guaranteed~\citep{Robinson}.
+Moreover, the NE set of a zero-sum game is closed, convex, and hence connected, through its connection to linear programming~\citep{adler,dantzig1951proof}, so it may contain a continuum of equilibria among which FP must implicitly select.
+Motivated by these observations, in this work we investigate the pointwise convergence of FP dynamics in zero-sum games.